probonopd/esp8266-reminder/README.md

 ## Configuring

-Configuration is done via the web using a simple text format.
-It can be entered into the device, or can be loaded from a URL that is entered instead:
+Configuration is done via the web interface on the device using a simple text format.

 ```
 # Will be advertised to the network under this name